Sleep Myth: Daytime Naps Are a Waste of Time –

 Napping deserves respect.
 Contrary to the idea that naps are for lazy people, there are famous nappers who were successful personalities such as Einstein, John F. Kennedy, Thomas Edison, and Sir Winston Churchill

 Researchers are now finding the benefits of napping.
 It improves your performance in the workplace and even in your life.
-NASA showed that pilots who don’t have enough rest fall asleep five times more than those who took at least 25 minutes of nap before starting their shift.
+NASA showed that pilots who don’t have enough rest fall asleep five times more than those who took at least a 25-minute nap before starting their shift.

 Another study from Harvard University revealed that, compared with non-sleeping subjects, taking a 60 to 90 minutes power nap instead of sleeping can help recharge your brain’s battery as much as 8 hours of sleep.